OpenSlides/openslides-datastore-service/docs/development.md

 Since `docker-compose` uses the `.env` file in the root of the repository, this file should not also be used by VS Code, so it has to be placed elsewhere.

 For other IDEs there are probably similar solutions.
 Feel free to add them here for your IDE.

+## Commands

+You can issue commands to the datastore on startup via the docker variable `COMMAND` (has to be given as a build argument to the docker file).
+The only currently supported command is `create_example_data` for the writer; this will fetch the [OpenSlides 4 example data](https://raw.githubusercontent.com/OpenSlides/OpenSlides/openslides4-dev/docs/example-data.json) and write it to the datastore.